svspire/emotiq-archive/src/gossip/docs/gossip-doc.md

 What Does a Message Look Like?
 ------------------------------

-The message the actors see is (:gossip srcuid \#\<gossip-message-mixin\>).
+The message the actors see is `(:gossip srcuid #<gossip-message-mixin>)`.
 It's just the gossip-message prepended with the UID of the source gossip-node and the keyword :gossip.
 See gossip-message-mixin...

-When messages are sent over the network, they are 5 pieces in a list:
+When messages are sent over the network, they are 4 pieces in a list:

--   destuid of ultimate receiving node

--   srcuid of sending node
+-   srcuid of sending node.
+That is, the node this message directly came from.

 -   remote-address (eripa) of sender